-The balance of "Technical Reports" in 2019 and 2018 includes the fees paid for the audit of the consolidated financial statements of the Group by the Group's auditor in 2019, PricewaterhouseCoopers Auditores, S.L., as well as the auditor in 2018, Deloitte, S.L., which are set out below:
+Included in the balance of "Technical Reports" are, inter alia, in 2019 and 2018 the fees for the services rendered by the Group's auditor in 2019, PricewaterhouseCoopers Auditores, S.L. and those charged by the 2018 auditor, Deloitte, S.L., as follows:

-In addition to the services indicated under "Technical Reports" in the preceding table, EUR 107 thousand were billed in 2018 in connection with commercial relationships developed jointly by companies in the Deloitte network and the Group.
+In addition to the services indicated under "Technical Reports" in the preceding table, EUR 107 thousand were billed in 2018 respectively, in connection with commercial relationships developed jointly by companies in the Deloitte network and the Group.